 Conflict does not require a winner and a loser.
 In fact, healthy conflict often leads to greater understanding and a deeper connection between two people.
-It is through struggle that we fortify our ideals, clarify our values, and gain insight into the minds of those we care about.
+It’s through struggle that we fortify our ideals, clarify our values, and gain insight into the minds of those we care about.
 The goal of conflict within the family is intimacy, not victory.
 My son and I sometimes disagree about his video game use.
-He doesn’t like the limits I impose.
-But when I explain my goal is to serve him and protect him, he sees that my decision comes from a place of respect and care for him.
+He doesn’t like the limits I impose, but when I explain that my goal is to guide him and protect him, he sees that my decision comes from a place of respect and care.
 I rarely acquiesce to his requests for extra time, but these difficult conversations lead to deeper intimacy between us.
 He knows I love him enough to tell him what he doesn’t want to hear when it’s for his own good.The goal of conflict within the family is intimacy, not victory.
 Click To Tweet

-2. Leave a Conflict Resolution Legacy
+2. Leave a conflict resolution legacy.

 Kids will handle conflict better as adults if they are exposed to healthy conflict resolution as children.
-When we model healthy conflict resolution we offer our kids useful tools for the future.
+When we model healthy conflict resolution, we offer our kids useful tools for the future.
 Our kids already experience conflict regularly—on the bus, on the playing field, and at school.
 The sooner we show them conflict can lead to connection rather than destruction, the better off they’ll be.

-3. Conflict Enriches All of Us
+3. Conflict enriches all of us.

 Tell us!
 How has a conflict in the past helped you better understand someone in your family?